 If you have spider veins, it is crucial to get tested for venous insufficiency.
 If you only have surface spider veins (without venous insufficiency), the following treatments are perfect for you.

-Sclerotherapy is the best minimally-invasive non-surgical treatment for spider veins.
+Sclerotherapy is one of the best minimally-invasive non-surgical treatments for spider veins.
 In this treatment, a medicine called sclerosant is injected into the damaged vein to close it down, rerouting accumulated blood into healthier veins.